george-hawkins/arf-drone/pixhawk-setup.md

 OK - so onto the calibration:

 * Accelerometer - as instructed you have to place you system in turn flat, on its left, right, nose, tail and back, pressing a key after each step.
 Each time I tried this I eventually got the message "3D Accel calibration needed" at some point in the process - I had to look at the [source code](https://github.com/ArduPilot/ardupilot/blob/126296b/libraries/AP_Arming/AP_Arming.cpp#L192) to detemine that this really is a critical error meaning that the calibration failed.
 I just restarted and restarted this step, trying to make the transition between steps - left side to right side etc. - as smooth as possible until eventually the calibration completed without error.
 * Compass - this is kind of a hard one to explain - you're probably best off watching the [compass calibration video](https://www.youtube.com/watch?v=DmsueBS0J3E) that they link to.
 Essentially you want to completely rotate your Pixhawk on all 3 axes, i.e. x, y and z, where the origin is at the center of your Pixhawk.
 If you're connected via USB then the longer and more flexible your USB cable the easier this will be.
 As we'll see much later you can also connect to your ground control application wirelessly - which makes rotating things around every which way much easier.
 In the video the presenter rotates the craft quite slowly.
 You don't have to do it in such a disciplined manner - you can just rotate your setup rapidly every which way (making sure to get in full rotations on all three axes), the calibration logic doesn't care what order the data points come in and won't give up recording data points until it's satisfied that it's got what it needs.
 If you're interested in what's going on here Adafruit have a nice tutorial on the electronics involved and this step equates to what they cover in the [magnetometer calibration section](https://learn.adafruit.com/ahrs-for-adafruits-9-dof-10-dof-breakout?view=all#magnetometer-calibration).
+TODO: rework this section, don't advocate rapid movement but just point out it doesn't care about order and will stay open until its happy its got the data points it needs.
 * Battery monitor configuration - here you just need to choose "Pixhawk" and "3DR power module" for the autopilot and sensor you're using (the power module is equivalent to the original 3DR ones - interestingly the originals are still [available](https://www.amazon.com/dp/B071Y4CZGZ)) and then the mAh value for you battery.
 In my case this is 3700, if you're using a slightly different battery make sure to specify the correct value.
 * Sonar - just click _Next_ as we don't have one.
 * Radio calibration - assuming you've bound your transmitter to your receiver (as covered previously), you should now turn on your transmitter and once the green LED on the receiver goes on click the _Continue_ button.
 The _Spektrum Bind_ section isn't relevant, you just need to click _Calibrate Radio_ then move each stick in turn to its four corners, i.e. covering the furthest points each can go in all directions, you should see red upper and lower bands appear on the throttle, yaw, pitch and roll indicators.
 When you move the throttle to the lower-right corner you may hear an annoyed beep from the Pixhawk - this is because this stick position is used to arm the flight controller and the beep is telling you that unsurprisinly it's not currently in a state to be armed.
 Now flip through the switches you've set up to change flight modes, go from flight mode 1 to flight mode 6 - you should see a lower red bar established for radio channel 5 and the high bar getting higher as you flip up through the modes to mode 6.
 Make sure to press the _Click when Done_ button to wrap up - it will warn you to return you throttle to its lowest position (but doesn't remind you to return your switches to select flight mode 1 which is necessary in order to be able to arm later).